Matt Cartwright

+Cartwright was unseated in the 2024 House elections, where he lost to first-time challenger Rob Bresnahan.

 Early life and education

 Cartwright was born on May 1, 1961, in Erie, Pennsylvania, the son of Alton S. Cartwright and Adelaide (Igoe) Cartwright.
-He attended Upper Canada College (Toronto), graduating in 1979, before earning a magna cum laude Bachelor of Arts Degree in history from Hamilton College in 1983, where he graduated Phi Beta Kappa.
-Cartwright studied law at the University of Pennsylvania Law School.
+He attended Upper Canada College (Toronto), graduating in 1979, before earning a Bachelor of Arts in history, magna cum laude, from Hamilton College in 1983, where he graduated Phi Beta Kappa.

-He served two years as an editor of the University of Pennsylvania Law Review and received his Juris Doctor degree in 1986.
+Cartwright studied law at the University of Pennsylvania Law School, receiving his Juris Doctor degree in 1986.
 In 1981, Cartwright attended the London School of Economics, where he met his future wife, Marion Munley.
 After graduating from law school, Cartwright worked as an associate in the litigation department of the Philadelphia law firm Montgomery, McCracken, Walker & Rhoads, practicing commercial and securities litigation.
 In 1988, both Munley and Cartwright joined the Munley family's law firm in the Scranton area.

 Legal career

 For 24 years, Cartwright worked as an attorney and partner at Munley, Munley and Cartwright, a Scranton firm representing victims, consumers and small businesses in personal and business litigation.
 He was admitted to the Pennsylvania Bar in 1986 and in 2005 was further admitted to the Bar of New York.
 In 2008, Cartwright was inducted into the International Society of Barristers.

-Cartwright served from 2009 to 2012 as a member of the Board of Governors of the American Association for Justice.
+From 2009 to 2012, Cartwright served as a member of the Board of Governors of the American Association for Justice.
 Between 2005 and 2011, Cartwright was the on-air legal analyst for The Law & You.
 In the segment, aired nightly as part of NBC affiliate WBRE-TV's evening newscast, he fielded viewer questions on legal matters.
 In 2011, Cartwright co-authored the legal treatise Litigating Commercial and Business Tort Cases published by Thomson Reuters.

 During the 1992 presidential election, Cartwright was an elected delegate for Bill Clinton at the Democratic National Convention, representing Pennsylvania's 10th congressional district.
 In 2001–2002, he served as District Governor for Rotary International District 7410, covering northeastern Pennsylvania.
 On November 5, 2010, the Boy Scouts of America's Northeastern Pennsylvania Council presented Cartwright with its Silver Beaver Award for volunteer service to that organization.